Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 * Requires the command-line tool `wpscan` in `PATH`.
 It is a Ruby gem, not a distribution package; see "Installing wpscan" below for what it needs and which releases can run it.
 Install it system-wide, not for a single account: a gem in a user's home is invisible to the monitoring agent and to `sudo`.
 Keep it current: an enumeration choice the installed release does not know is skipped automatically, so an outdated scanner quietly covers less. `--help` names the release each affected choice needs.
 * A missing `wpscan` is reported as WARNING, not as UNKNOWN.
 WordPress is a preferred target, so the scanner belongs on a host serving it, and its absence is a state the administrator has to fix rather than an internal problem of this check.
-* A full scan takes minutes, not seconds. `--scan-timeout` therefore defaults to 1800 seconds instead of the 8 seconds other checks use, and the shipped Director command raises its own timeout accordingly.
+* A full scan takes minutes, not seconds. `--total-timeout` therefore defaults to 1800 seconds instead of the 8 seconds other checks use, and the shipped Director command raises its own timeout accordingly.
 Schedule the check once per day.
 * Without a WPScan API token there is no vulnerability data at all.
 Version detection, the outdated flags and every exposure still work, so the check remains useful, but the "known vulnerabilities" class stays empty.
 The check says so in its output instead of reporting a clean result, and `--no-vuln-data-severity` decides whether that alerts.
 A free token with a small daily request quota is available at <https://wpscan.com/register>.
 * A WPScan enterprise subscription replaces the API token with a locally held copy of the vulnerability database, which has no daily quota.
 Configure it with `--enterprise-db-token-file` (or `--enterprise-db-token`, or the `WPSCAN_ENTERPRISE_DB_TOKEN` environment variable).
 The check then keeps the vulnerable-plugins and vulnerable-themes enumeration even though no API token is set, and downloads the database dumps before every scan. `--api-token` is ignored alongside it, because the scanner refuses to run with both.
 * The token is looked up in three places, in this order: `--api-token-file` (first line of the file), `--api-token`, and an already exported `WPSCAN_API_TOKEN` environment variable.
 Prefer `--api-token-file` with a file owned by the monitoring user and mode `0600`: a token passed as `--api-token` is visible to every user on the scanning host for as long as the check runs, because command-line arguments show up in the process list, and it additionally sits in the monitoring configuration and in the Director basket.
 Whichever way it is supplied, the check hands it on to `wpscan` through the environment, so it never reaches the scanner's own command line.
 The same order applies to `--wpscan-http-auth-file` and `--wpscan-http-auth`.
 * Without a token, the `vp` and `vt` enumeration choices (vulnerable plugins, vulnerable themes) would make `wpscan` abort before it starts.
 The check downgrades them to `p` and `t` automatically, so a missing token results in a scan without vulnerability data rather than in an UNKNOWN result.
-* The time limit is `--scan-timeout`, not the `--timeout` the other checks use.
-It bounds the whole scan, which runs for minutes, rather than a single network read of a few seconds, and the two would be read as the same thing under one name.
+* The time limit is `--total-timeout`, and there is no `--timeout` beside it.
+It bounds the run as a whole, across the refresh of the vulnerability database, the version probe and the scan itself, and every one of those is deducted from it as it is spent.
+A scan repeated after a redirect or after a rejected API token therefore shares the same budget rather than starting a second one.
 * The finding table stops after 50 rows and states how many were left out.
 That is a display limit only: the state is determined by every finding, and the performance data counts them all.
 * The scan sends a large number of requests to the target and probes for backup files and admin endpoints.
 Run it against your own sites only, and expect it to show up in the access log and in any WAF or fail2ban rule set.
 * On a stock WordPress the check reports WARNING out of the box: `readme.html` is reachable, the external WP-Cron is enabled and at least one username is usually enumerable.
 These are genuine hardening findings, not false alarms.
 Address them, or accept them with `--ignore`.
 * `--path` is optional in practice.
 If it points nowhere, or at an installation the monitoring user cannot read, the check falls back to pure black box mode and says so.
 It never turns a finished scan into an UNKNOWN, so a permission change on the web root cannot hide a critical finding.
 * `--url` is optional where the installation pins its own address.
 If it is not given, the check reads `WP_HOME` or `WP_SITEURL` from `wp-config.php` below `--path`.
 Most installations keep the address in the database instead, and `wp-config.php` is usually not readable for the monitoring user, so pass `--url` unless you know both apply.
 * The check is part of the WordPress Service Set, so tagging a host `wordpress` activates it.
 The service it creates carries no `--url` and therefore reports UNKNOWN until one is set.
 That is deliberate: the address is per instance and cannot be guessed, and a check that says nothing is worse than one that asks to be configured.
 * The vulnerability database is refreshed before every scan, so a site is graded against current data.
 If the refresh fails, for example on a host that cannot reach `data.wpscan.org`, the scan still runs against the local copy and the check says so.
-The refresh counts towards `--scan-timeout`, so the check as a whole keeps to it.
+The refresh counts towards `--total-timeout`, so the check as a whole keeps to it.
 Use `--wpscan-no-update` where something else keeps the database current.

 **Installing wpscan:**